example42/example42_old.github.io/_posts/2014-05-31-rethinking-modules-part-1.md

 Here, we should actually have two different modules:

 - The component module, that just installs and configures WordPress
-- The Higher abstration module, that manages the whole infratructure needed to provide a WordPress site.
+- The higher abstraction module, that manages the whole infrastructure needed to provide a WordPress site.

 Let's concentrate on the latter.
 Such a module, or class, might expose parameters that allow to set high level settings (virtualhost names, database credentials...) but it has to be opinionated on the setup, from the same core choice on the web server and database backend to use, to content of the actual configuration files delivered.